Outer Strong Blocking Sets: Preliminaries

 \begin{theorem}[{\cite[Theorem 2.14]{alfarano2022three}}] The size of a strong blocking set in $\PG(k - 1, q)$ is at least $(q + 1)(k - 1)$. \end{theorem}

-One way to construct small strong blocking sets is as unions of lines.
+One way to construct small strong blocking sets is by taking unions of lines.
 We are going to recall two constructions of small strong blocking sets given in this way.
 The first one was proposed by Fancsali and Sziklai in \cite{fancsali2014lines} and it works as follows.
 Choose $2k-3$ distinct points on the rational normal curve in $\PG(k - 1, q)$ and take the union of the tangent lines at these points.
 The resulting set is a strong blocking set, under the assumption that $q\geq 2k-3$ and $\mathrm{char}(\Fq)\geq k$.
 The latter condition can be removed, by using the method of \emph{diverted tangents}, also described in \cite{fancsali2014lines}.
 We refer to a strong blocking set of this form as a \textbf{rational normal tangent set}.
 The drawback of this construction is the constraint on $q$.
 In particular, it cannot be used for a fixed field with large values of $k$.
 Smaller constructions have been provided for $k=3,4$ (see \cite{fancsali2014lines}), $k=5$ (see \cite{bartoli2020resolving}) and $k=6$ (see \cite{bartoli2022cutting}).
-The second construction, that we will call \textbf{tetrahedron}, works for every choice of parameters $n,k,q$ and it was provided in \cite{davydov2011linear, alfarano2019geometric, bartoli2021inductive, lu2021parameters}.
-It works as follows.
-Consider $k$ points $P_1,\ldots, P_k$ in general position in $\PG(k - 1, q)$ and let $\ell_{i,j} := \langle P_i,P_j\rangle$.
-Then the union of these lines gives a strong blocking set.
+The second construction, that we will call \textbf{tetrahedron}, works for every choice of parameters $k,q$ and it was provided independently in \cite{davydov2011linear, alfarano2019geometric, bartoli2021inductive, lu2021parameters}.
+Consider $k$ points $P_1,\ldots, P_k$ in general position in $\PG(k - 1, q)$.
+Then, the union of all lines passing through each pair of distinct points $\{P_i,P_j\}$ forms a strong blocking set.

 Denote by $m(k,q)$ the size of the smallest strong blocking sets in $\PG(k - 1, q)$.
 In \cite{heger2021short} a probabilistic argument gives an upper bound on $m(k,q)$, which refines the result in \cite{chabanne2013towards}.